adamclasic/react_calculator/README.md

 # React Calculator

-> This App is built using React
+> This App is built using React.

 ![screenshot](./public/calculator.png)